Journey by rail to Manchester and travel by mini-coach to York, Chatsworth House, The Peak District, and more timeless destinations.

 After exploring all the nooks and crannies of Whitby, you travel to Robin Hood’s Bay.
 They doubt if the real Robin Hood ever came here, but there are still plenty of smugglers tales dotted around this remarkable harbour village.

-You arrive back in York in the early evening.
+You arrive back in York mid-afternoon.

 It’s time to say goodbye to York, England’s capital of Vikings and chocolate.